polkafoundry/polkadocs/docs/developer/README.md

   value = 0
 }
 ```
 `0` is the initial value.
 If you don't set it, it defaults to `undefined`.
 The code snippet above uses [class instance field syntax](https://developers.google.com/web/updates/2018/12/class-fields) which is an ES2019 proposal.
-Icetea supports most of the recent ES proposals out of the box, so you can utilize modern JavaScript confidently without the need of transpiling with tools like Babel.
+PolkaFoundry supports most of the recent ES proposals out of the box, so you can utilize modern JavaScript confidently without the need of transpiling with tools like Babel.

 ### Specify contract state